bigfix/developer.bigfix.com/site/pages/get-started/api.md

    <dt>[Database API](../other/database-api/)</dt>
    <dd>A published schema describing Views to the underlying tables containing all the information collected from managed endpoints and available in the database.</dd>
    <dt>[Client Compliance API](../other/cc-api/)</dt>
-   <dd>Expose the results of an BigFix Client inspection to in 3rd-party clients running on the client system using a Microsoft COM-based API.</dd>
+   <dd>Show the results of an BigFix Client inspection to 3rd-party clients running on the client system using a Microsoft COM-based API.</dd>
 </dl>